College Credit Plus

 If you are ready to start, click here for the admission steps here at MTC.
 Courses are offered at our MTC campus, online, and at area high schools.

-For further details, contact the Director of College Credit Plus, Cal Morris at email@example.com, or Assistant Director of College Credit Plus, Ellie Hesse at firstname.lastname@example.org.
+For further details, contact the Director of College Credit Plus, Cal Morris at email@example.com, or Assistant Director of College Credit Plus, Ellie Hess at firstname.lastname@example.org, or the Coordinator of College Credit Plus,

 If you are an Ohio student in grades 7-12 you can apply for College Credit Plus admission.
 The college will admit you based on your college-readiness in one or more subject areas.
 Your school counselor can help you understand your options, deadlines, and how to proceed.
 You may not participate in the College Credit Plus program beyond your anticipated high school graduation date.